 - Your mental clarity

-- Performance when exercising - do you see any dips or increases in performance with certain food types or meals?
+- Performance when exercising: do you see any dips or increases in efforts with certain food types or meals?

-To prevent this untimely wobble.
-Optimise gradually with small habits, assessing them weekly and adding to them as you see them become part of your lifestyle.
+To prevent this demotivating wobble, optimise gradually with small habits, assessing them weekly and adding to them as you see them become part of your lifestyle.
 Throughout the process, continue to intermittently journal or use another way to track the changes you're seeing and feeling.
-With consistency, you’ll see small but cumulative changes to the way you feel, perform and your overall health.
+With consistency, you’ll see small but cumulative changes to how you feel, perform and your overall health.

-If you take anything away from this, we hope it is to lean in and learn more about your consumption habits this January.
-Understand how your diet affects your mental and physical performance and start making changes based on your data not the dogma of others or the pressures of a new beginning.
+If you take anything away from this, we hope to lean in and learn more about your consumption habits this January.
+Understand how your diet affects your mental and physical performance and start making changes based on your data, not the dreams of others or the pressures of a new beginning.
 Feeling ready to smash your goals but want more expert info?
 Check out the rest of our journal posts here.